Lichen simplex chronicus (LSC) is a skin condition caused by chronic itching and scratching.

 Your health care provider will look at your skin and ask if you have had chronic itching and scratching in the past.
 A skin lesion biopsy may be done to confirm the diagnosis.

-The main treatment is to stop scratching the skin.
-You may have:
+The main treatment is to reduce the itch.

 You may need to use these medicines on your skin: